ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 Despite the note that `you must install` these peer dependencies, in fact, you do not need to install `jquery` and `popper`.
 The reason is that we're installing bootstrap is only for its stylesheets, not for the javascript-based component implementations that it has.
 We already have `react-bootstrap` as a dependency, which reimplements those javascript-based components in react, completely removing the need for the bootstrap implementations.

-# Step 8: Configuration/Set up of OAuth for Localhost (If you did not do so in lab00)
+# Step 6: Configuration/Set up of OAuth for Localhost

 Our repo uses Google OAuth for logins/logouts.
 Before we can run the application on localhost, we need to do some configuration.

 The instructions for doing this configuration are linked to in the README.md file of the starter repo of lab00_nj, which you can read here: <https://github.com/ucsb-cs48-s20/demo-nextjs-app/blob/master/docs/auth0-localhost.md>

-**If you have not done this at all start from the beginning** **If you have done this before you can start from "Setting up Auth0 for localhost" _register a new application_**

-When creating a name make it more applicable (lab09) rather than lab00, and after the All done! come back to these instructions
+When creating a name make it more applicable (lab09) rather than lab00, and after the **All done!** come back to these instructions

-# Step 9: Adding more to our .env file
+# Step 7: Adding more to our .env file

 As you may have noticed now our AUTH0_DOMAIN, AUTH0_CLIENT_ID, and AUTH0_CLIENT_SECRET are filled however there are a lot more fields that we need to complete in order for our repo to work properly

-# Step 9a: Adding the Longitude/Latitude API key
+# Step 7a: Adding the Longitude/Latitude API key

 Visit this website: <https://opencagedata.com/api#quickstart>